NgChunMan/SG-HousePrice-Predictor/README.md

 ```

 ## Results
-A sample plot using floor_area_sqm as the only feature comparing the actual housing prices with model predictions:
+A sample plot using floor_area_sqm as the only feature comparing the actual housing prices with model predictions.
 Blue points represent the actual data.
 Red line represents predictions using the Normal Equation.
 Green line represents predictions using Gradient Descent.